scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 neighbouring pixels, the actual value of a pixel might vary in the sampling process, which appears as "dips" in the trace of the pixel of interest and anti-correlated "peaks" in the one or mutiple of the surrounding pixels.
 In the example a stable state of the pixels of interest is reached after approximately 1000 iterations.
-This suggests the number of burn-in iterations, which were defined beforehand, should be increased.
+This suggests that the number of burn-in iterations, which was defined beforehand, should be increased.

 .. figure:: images/pylira-diagnosis.pdf